UMassIonTrappers/PyOpticL/README.md

 ### Based on MIT QUANTA LAB repo - C4PO ('CAD for Precision Optics') which is written for OpenSCAD

-FreeCAD has a few clear benefits for this purpose:
-* Based on python with built-in support for python scripts
+FreeCAD is based on python with built-in support for python scripts etc. It also has:
 * Support for custom workbenches and python libraries
 * Fully featured and customizable GUI
 * Ability to work with various object formats